Nerus-Zaumu/country-validator/README.md

-# what is this

-Get basic information about nations such as their name, dial code and country code Do all this without having to download some huge list of countries

 # Documentation for country-validator

 country-validator is a javascript library that helps in working with basic data about world countries such as names, country code, dial code and continent.